The Role of Data Cap in Optimal Two-part Network Pricing: Revenue-Optimal Pricing

-Besides, when the data cap is zero, the revenue-optimal lump-sum fee is zero, i.e., \(f^*_I(0) = 0\). }
+Furthermore, when the data cap is zero, the revenue-optimal lump-sum fee is zero, i.e., \(f^*_I(0) = 0\). \end{theorem}

 Theorem \ref{theorem: revenue extremum} shows that the revenue generated under an optimal two-part pricing with any fixed data cap $g_I$ ($\ge 0$) is no less than that under an optimal flat-rate scheme.
 In other words, an ISP could always be better off by switching from an optimal flat-rate scheme to an optimal two-part pricing scheme.
 Intuitively, under any fixed lump-sum $f_I$, the two-part structure generalizes the flat-rate scheme under which $p_I = 0$ and the data cap does not play a role.
 Consequently, even without changing its flat-rate $f_I$, the ISP could restrict $g_I$ and increase $p_I$ to trade off between higher usage revenue from high-value users' demand and its market share, which potentially lead to higher total revenue.
-This result is consistent with the views in prior work \cite{edell1999providing,dai2013design,FCC2013Policy} that data cap could help providers extract higher revenue from the market.
+This result is consistent with the views in prior work \cite{edell1999providing,dai2013design,open2013policy} that data cap could help providers extract higher revenue from the market.

 Theorem \ref{theorem: revenue extremum} also states that when the data cap is zero, the revenue from the optimal two-part pricing reaches a maximum value and the corresponding lump-sum fee is zero.
 In other words, the optimal two-part scheme with zero data cap has a pay-as-you-go structure, which is also a global optimal two-part pricing with any data cap.
-Since the two-part structure is a generalization of the pay-as-you-go scheme, this conclusion may not seem intuitive.
-We will provide a critical and detailed explanation of this result in Appendix \ref{sec:explanation}.
+Since the two-part structure is a generalization of the pay-as-you-go scheme, this result may not seem intuitive.
+We will provide a critical and detailed explanation of this result in the next subsection.

 In summary, the data cap plays a transitional role between the flat-rate and pay-as-you-go pricing.
 Specifically, with the diminishing data cap, an ISP's optimal pricing transitions from a more flat-rate structure to a more pay-as-you-go structure, and the corresponding revenue changes from a minimum to a maximum.
-This impact on the transformation of optimal pricing structure holds regardless of the distribution of user demand, the level of competition and the capacity of ISP.
+This impact on the transformation of the optimal pricing structure holds regardless of the competition level and the ISP's capacity.